Essy-dan/LITA_CUSTOMERDATA_PROJECT/README.md

   ### Data Preparation
   ---

-- Data Acquisition: The raw dataset was Downloaded from the learning management system (LMS) to local Excel for access.
+- Data was sourced from the learning management system (LMS) platform and downloaded as an Excel file for local access.

+  Initial data preparation included verification of columns, handling missing values, and removing duplicates to bring the dataset into an analysis-ready state.

-- Data Preparation and Exploration: Dataset was loaded and explored for initial checks, including verifying columns, handling missing values, and duplicates.
+- Data explored to uncover trends, gain insights, and identify patterns that would inform further analysis.
+Dataset was loaded and explored for initial checks, including verifying columns, handling missing values, and duplicates.

 - After dataset was brought to analysis ready state it was analysed as required using excel formulars and pivot tables.